Turmeric Milk (Golden Milk): Benefits, Recipe & How to Make It

 A warm cup of turmeric milk (golden milk) with turmeric powder, honey, ginger, and black pepper on a wooden board

-Supports antioxidant defence, joint comfort & brain health
+Supports antioxidant defense, joint comfort, and brain health

 🌿 Introduction

-The golden colour comes from curcumin, the primary bioactive compound in turmeric (Curcuma longa).
-Curcumin gives turmeric its characteristic yellow-orange colour and is responsible for most of its studied health properties.
+The golden color comes from curcumin — the main active compound in turmeric (Curcuma longa).
+Curcumin gives turmeric its yellow-orange color and is responsible for most of its studied health effects.

 🌍 Names Around the World